 Access to ELCA Region I Archives

 Access to the regional archives is limited to those conducting legitimate research in matters dealing with ELCA and antecedent church bodies.
-Researchers are expected to fill in an “Research Application and Record of Use” form and to comply with rules and regulations concerning the archives.
-It is essential that the rules concerning Copyright, Citation, and Publication, developed by the office of the Secretary, be followed.
+Researchers are expected to comply with rules and regulations of the Archives and Special Collections.